open-guides/og-aws/README.md

     * [Cognito](https://aws.amazon.com/cognito/): User authentication via Facebook, Twitter, etc.
     * [Device Farm](https://aws.amazon.com/device-farm/): Cloud-based device testing
     * [Mobile Analytics](https://aws.amazon.com/mobileanalytics/): Analytics solution for app usage
-    * 🕍 [Mobile Hub](https://aws.amazon.com/mobile/): Comprehensive, managed mobile app framework
+    * 🕍[Mobile Hub](https://aws.amazon.com/mobile/): Comprehensive, managed mobile app framework
 * **Enterprise services**: These are relevant if you have significant corporate cloud-based or hybrid needs.
 Many smaller companies and startups use other solutions, like Google Apps or Box.
 Larger companies may also have their own non-AWS IT solutions.
     * [AppStream](https://aws.amazon.com/appstream/): Windows apps in the cloud, with access from many devices
     * [Workspaces](https://aws.amazon.com/workspaces/): Windows desktop in the cloud, with access from many devices